Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

 One of the reason for major bosses in have the "All-Canceller" ability note Negate all status effects inflicted from weapons is probably because of the Deceive, an L-sized double-seater with the "Nerve Crack" ability note At 120 Will, for one turn, debuff an enemy stats by 15 and buff an ally stats by 15.
 Can be used post-movement and effects stack and renders anyone without "All Canceller" helpless.
 It's not a second-tier unit either, as it's a resupply unit with decent support-based Spirit Commands, meaning it can stay in frontline combat with the attackers.

 When Soushi Minashiro returns in Scenario 47, his Tactician Bonus is "Negate Continuous Target", allowing all allied units to not suffer from decreased evasion rates when targeted.
+With massive number of foes you're facing late game (and especially the next stage against the ELS), this is more than useful.

 Super Robot Wars W